snowflakedb/snowflake-cli/README.md

 Snowflake CLI has the following limitation:

-- To run Streamlit in Snowflake using Snowflake CLI, your Snowflake account must have access to the Streamlit public preview.
+- To run Streamlit in Snowflake using Snowflake CLI, your Snowflake account must have access to the Streamlit private preview.

 ## Install Snowflake CLI